 Many of us think that "Victorian" specifies a style of architecture or construction, but it doesn't.
 The truth is that there are at least ten different styles of houses that were built at some time during that sixty year period, including Italianate, Gothic Revival and Queen Anne.

-The good news, as far as choosing lighting fixtures goes, is that there were only two types of fuel available.
+The good news as far as choosing lighting fixtures works, there were only two types of fuel available.
 For most of the Victorian period, from its beginning until the early 1890s, homes were lighted by gas fixtures, in addition to oil lamps and candles.
 From the early 1890s, and continuing beyond Queen Victoria's reign until World War I, electricity was starting to become available and dual-fuel gas-electric fixtures became increasingly popular, especially for new construction.

-In terms of lighting and light fixtures, the first fifty years of the Victorian Era, or Period, are part of the Gaslight Era.
-Gas lights were installed to light our offices, factories and streets, They were also installed to light our homes.
+Regarding lighting and light fixtures, the first fifty years of the Victorian Era, or Period, are part of the Gaslight Era.
+Gas lights were installed to light our offices, factories, and streets; They were also installed to light our homes.
 In a dining room, foyer or large parlor, the choice might be a gas chandelier.
-In smaller rooms and work spaces, including bedrooms, hallways and kitchens, a gas pendant light might be the choice.
-In any room and in narrow halls, gas wall sconces were often installed to widen the space or to provide light without taking up valuable floor space.
+In smaller rooms and work spaces, including bedrooms, hallways, and kitchens, a gas pendant light might be the choice.
+In any room and narrow halls, gas wall sconces were often installed to widen the space or to provide light without taking up valuable floor space.

-As electricity became available and the effort to make it reliable was underway, those same spaces had electrical wiring installed with the gas piping, and fixtures which could use both forms of power or fuel appeared.
-The fixture choices were still related to the size of the space that needed to be lighted, of course, so gas-electric chandeliers were hung in parlors, entrance halls and dining rooms.
+As electricity became available and the effort to make it reliable was underway, those same spaces had electrical wiring installed with the gas piping and fixtures which could use both forms of power or fuel appeared.
+The fixture choices were still related to the size of the space that needed to be lit, of course, so gas-electric chandeliers were hung in parlors, entrance halls, and dining rooms.
 Kitchens, hallways and bedrooms might have gas-electric pendant lights, and narrow halls, or very large rooms that needed more light sources to fill the space might have gas-electric wall sconces.